CoohLand/CoolHand/README.md

 ### Observations
 - **Not all chords are created equal**
 *Take a good look at your hand.
 Now make a fist while curling each finger slowly with as little effort as possible.
-Notice the asymmetrical curve your finger tips form.*
+Notice the asymmetrical curve your fingertips form.*
 While [`R00M`](http://twiddler.tekgear.com/doc/doku.php?id=chordnotation) is easily chordable, its mirror chord `L00M` requires significant effort.